llctrautmann/Obsidian/Concepts/Matrix Decomposition.md

 ### Sarrus Rule
 ## Eigenvalue and Eigenvector
-Every linear mapping ([[Linear Algebra#Linear Mappings]]) `AKA: Matrices that adhere to the associatve and distributive property` has a unique transformation matrix give the underlying ordered basis.
+Every linear mapping ([[Concepts/Linear Algebra#Linear Mappings]]) `AKA: Matrices that adhere to the associatve and distributive property` has a unique transformation matrix give the underlying ordered basis.

 Geometrically, the eigenvector corresponding to a nonzero eigenvalue points in a direction that is stretched by the linear mapping.
 The eigenvalue is the factor by which it is stretched.
 If the eigenvalue is negative, the direction of the stretching is flipped.